dharada/myspark/README.md

 #### Basic Usage Examples

 `http://localhost:4567/create/m/5000`
-- this api will create a bulkable json file with 5000 documents.
+* this api will create a bulkable json file with 5000 documents.

 `http://localhost:4567/bulk/d/3600`

-- this api will send documents straight to your elasticsearch.
+* his api will send documents straight to your elasticsearch.

 This only works if you have disabled security in your elasticsearch.yml though. xpack.security.enabled: false

-- You can also consume them from curl if you like.
+* You can also consume them from curl if you like.

 `curl http://localhost:4567/bulk/h/10`